 OverviewPrint this page

-The content in this Topic Overview was last edited in November 2015.
+The content in this Overview was last edited in August 2018.
 Papers in the Latest Research section and further resources are added regularly.

-* A regular cup of coffee contains approximately 80-85mg caffeine
+*A typical cup of coffee contains approximately 75-100mg caffeine.

 This information is intended for Healthcare professional audiences.